organisciak/dissertation/formatting-checklist.md

     be easily legible.
-- [x]  Font size and type may differ for footnotes, figure captions, table data, references, and material in an appendix and may be as small as 7-point. _PO: minimum in my stle file is 8-point, /small is 9-point)_
+- [x]  Font size and type may differ for footnotes, figure captions, table data, references, and material in an appendix and may be as small as 7-point. _PO: minimum in my style file is 8-point, /small is 9-point)_
 - [x]  Script and ornamental fonts will not be accepted. _(PO: Never!)_

 ### Line Spacing